Community Leadership Initiative

 Hope is Dope offers a fresh and optimistic approach to healing.
 Using science and easily understood analogies from the text “Hope is Dope” by Steve Treu, this initiative provides insights into an alternative treatment plan that offers a clear pathway to recovery.

-Hope is Dope is offered in a 3-week session as our community series for anyone who would like to learn more and is also available in a more in-depth, 10-week program for those who are actively seeking recovery.
+Hope is Dope is offered in a 3-week session as our community series for anyone who would like to learn more, as a professional training for agencies and organizations in which CEU's are offered, and is also available in a more in-depth, 10-week program for those who are actively seeking recovery.

 Hope Nights are free events open to the public aimed at bringing those in recovery and those supportive of recovery together for an evening of fun.